Player

 Will return

-is empty or too long, otherwise it returnsTrue
+Falseif thevar_nameis empty or too long, otherwise it returnsTrue.

 You can read this value across all scripts using